 Here, the undisputed facts show that the customer did not seek to avail itself of the relief that SDCL 49-34A-56 affords from the "obligation" imposed by the Act.
-The Commission contends the language "new customers at new locations . . . shall not be obligated" is clear and unambiguous.
+MDU contends on pp. 8 and 9 of its brief that "SDCL 49-34A-56 does not contain one word identifying who may or may not invoke the statute."
+The Commission contends, however, that the language "new customers at new locations . . . shall not be obligated" is clear and unambiguous in identifying the class of persons whose "obligation" may be avoided by invoking the statute.
 "Words and phrases in a statute must be given their plain meaning and effect.
 When the language in a statute is clear, certain and unambiguous, there is no reason for construction, and the Court's only function is to declare the meaning of the statute as clearly expressed."
 Holscher v.
-Valley Queen Cheese Factory, 2006 SD 35, ¶ 33, 713 N.W.2d 555, 565; Martinmaas v.
+Valley Queen CheeseFactory, 2006 SD 35, ¶ 33, 713 N.W.2d 555, 565; Martinmaas v.
 Engelmann, 2000 SD 85, ¶ 49, 612 N.W.2d 600, 611.
 The Commission properly concluded that the intent of SDCL 49-34A-56 is to afford a new large load customer the right to seek approval from the Commission to take its electric service from the non-assigned utility.